Video Game: Zelda Classic

 - Retraux: Making a quest using the classic tileset.

 - Save Game Limits: New wrinkles for this trope.
 While you can hit F6 any time you want to get the traditional Continue/Save/Retry screen, there is still a limit of how many saved games you can have.
-As of the latest betas, that limit is 15.
+In 2.50, the limit is now 15.

 - The Remake: Dark Flame Wolf made the excellent Origin quest.
 Now has its own page.